-The Na Laga’at workshop center plays an important role in expanding the circle of exposure to issues facing the world of sense impairment.
-The center holds a large number of workshops, partially in complete darkness, all of them are led by deaf or hearing impaired, blind or visually impaired moderators.
-This is out of the belief that direct and informal contact is the key for designing thoughts and creating a true change in society.
+The Na Laga’at workshop center plays an important role in giving a new perspective on what it’s like living in a world with a sense impairment.
+The center holds various workshops, some in complete darkness, that are led by Deaf, hearing impaired, deaf-blind, blind, or visually impaired moderators.
+This direct and informal contact, we believe, is the key to creating a true change in society.

 The Na Laga’at workshop center is open to all the public.
 We believe in tailoring our contents and moderators in accordance to each intended audience as per its needs as a group.

 - Youth within both the formal and non-formal education frameworks

 - Private groups and special events

 - Youth groups

 - Senior managers and special employee empowering groups

 Components at Na Laga'at: